jeremyblevins/ctar/website/use-cases/CTAR-H-2010-001-Operation_Olympic_Games.md

 3. How does intelligence preparation influence the design of cyber operations?
 4. What defensive opportunities exist before malicious code is ever executed?

----

-## Transition to Chapter 4

-With the strategic planning and intelligence preparation understood, the next chapter examines the technical architecture of Stuxnet itself, exploring how software engineering translated strategic objectives into carefully controlled physical effects against industrial infrastructure.
+The strategic planning described in this chapter explains how policymakers transformed national objectives into an executable cyber operation.
+The next chapter examines the technical architecture of Stuxnet itself, demonstrating how those strategic decisions were translated into software capable of producing carefully controlled physical effects.

----

-# Chapter 4
-# Technical Architecture of Stuxnet
+# Chapter 4: Technical Architecture of Stuxnet

 **Guiding Question:** How did Stuxnet translate strategic objectives into controlled physical effects?

 > **Editorial Note**
 >
 > This recovered chapter has been lightly harmonized for publication consistency.

----

 ## Introduction